orhun/personal-blog/content/automated-rust-releases.md

 pr-run-mode = "upload"
 ```

-You can configure update this configuration to easily configure `cargo-dist` and tweak your release settings.
+You can update this configuration to easily configure `cargo-dist` and tweak your release settings.

 **Q**: What about new releases/breaking changes of `cargo-dist`?
 Do I need to remove the configuration and start over?